 Modifying the Wazuh template

-To use the alerts to create visualizations and dashboards, we need to set the data type of all custom fields to long.
+To use the alerts to create visualizations and dashboards later on, we need to set the data type of all custom fields to long.
 By default, the Wazuh indexer analyzes values from existing alerts as string data types.
 To change the default data type from string to long, do the following:

 Wazuh server